Avalon-Chanel Weyzig

-Avalon-Chanel Weyzig (born 2 April 1990) is a model and beauty pageant titleholder who was crowned Miss Universe Netherlands 2009 and represented her country in the 2009 Miss Universe and Miss World pageants.
+Avalon-Chanel Weyzig (born 2 April 1990) is a Dutch model and beauty pageant titleholder who was crowned Miss Nederland 2009 and represented her country in the 2009 Miss Universe and Miss World pageants.

 Early life

 Born in Zwolle to parents of Indonesian descent, Weyzig has an older brother and one little sister.
 In 2008, she lived for a year in Barcelona, where she learned Spanish.
 She also speaks fluent English, likes dancing, singing, shopping; and is currently studying international media and entertainment in Haarlem.